All Episodes

 You forgot Interpol.

-Well, we'll be forced to face the nation and the mounting crisis in the air and on the land and and the sea and give up the secret.
+Well, will be forced to face the nation and the mounting crisis in the air and on the land and the sea and give up the secret.

 What are the secrets?

-The secret is that President and his chief joints of staff are planning a secret war involving their over 40-year knowledge of an encounter with a Gregor fleet, which has been called the unidentified flying saucer.
+The secret is the president and his chief jointster staff are planning a secret war involving their over 40-year knowledge of an encounter with a galactic fleet, which has been called the unidentified flying saucers.

-Now the the Chiefs of Joint, as you say, the the chairman of the Chiefs of Joint is a black man.
+Now, the chiefs of joint, as you say, the chairman of the chiefs of joint is a black man.

 Colin Colonel Powell.